Collaborative Teaching Cluster

 academic institutions.
 These activities focused on teaching and learning

 needs, areas for improvement, and gaps in existing services and spaces.

 As a result of this work, the CTC project undertook the following goals:

-- Digital LCD panels allow for split-screen display, enabling side-by-side electronic work critiques.
+- Digital LCD panels allow for both instructor and student display, and even split-screen display, enabling side by side work critiques.

-- Mobile whiteboards complete with a paper posting side allow for ease of use at tables or at the lectern.
+- Mobile whiteboards allow for ease of use at tables or at the lectern.

-- Students who prefer to work on personal laptops – Macs included – will now have dedicated desk space at each table on which to work.
+- Students who prefer to work on personal laptops will now have dedicated space (and display connections) at each table on which to work.